COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 ### 2.1 Text strings

-In general multi-line text strings can include formatting like centering or ASCII equations.
-The rules below aim to minimise disruption to such formatting where present in the supplied value.
+In general multi-line text strings can include formatting like centring or plain-text equations.
+The rules below aim to minimize disruption to such formatting where present in the supplied value.
 Note also that rule 1.2 overrides indentation rules below.